yafyz/nitrsnip/README.md

 multi-token sniping support

-uses minimal ammount of packages (uses 3 packages, 2 of which are native modules, and has total of 6 dependecies)
+uses minimal ammount of packages (uses 3 packages, 2 of which are native modules, and has total of 6 dependencies)
 # setup
 download the repo as zip (green "Code" button, then click "Download ZIP"), extract it somewhere